Skip to content

 t.Files()

-File extends attributes of base schema, array, and File.
+Files extends the attributes of the base schema, array, and File.

-Object-like representation of a Cookie Jar extended from Object type.
+Object-like representation of a Cookie Jar extended from the Object type.

 typescript